1,108,848 mentions analyzed

 Fiction

-8.3M membersThe novels Reddit's r/Fantasy community actually recommends — from Sanderson and Le Guin to Steinbeck and Backman.
+8.3M membersNovels frequently mentioned in our r/Fantasy sample — from Sanderson and Le Guin to Steinbeck and Backman.
 More fiction communities will join this theme as their data is published.

 Browse by subreddit